Take Your Knowledge to the Highest Level at UC Davis

 About the Doctoral Degree

 The doctoral (Ph.D.) degree prepares students to solve complex, long-term research problems.
 You can expect to graduate in four to five years and to work on a large research project, culminating in a dissertation.
-The majority of our doctoral graduates end up in industry careers, usually in research and product development positions.
+The majority of our doctoral graduates end up in industry careers or at national labs, usually in research and product development positions.
 Others go on to careers in academia, either as a postdoctoral researcher or an assistant professor.
 Check out the "After UC Davis" page for examples of where some of our graduates have found employment.

 Doctoral students complete the same core courses as the master’s degree students, but have additional examinations along the way that test both the breadth and depth of their materials science and engineering knowledge.
 Over the course of your first fall quarter, you will be matched with a major professor through the "Preparing for Graduate Student Success" course (EMS 200).
 The six core classes mentioned above are listed below:

 - EMS 260: Advanced Thermodynamics of Solids.